DACC-coated antimicrobial dressings

 By the physical principle of hydrophobic interaction, within 30 seconds1, bacteria and fungi become physically and irreversibly bound to the dressings' specially coated surface of DACC.
 Therefore with every dressing change, the bound bacteria and fungi are simply removed from the wound bed2.

-The use of Cutimed Sorbact dressings are also linked to contraindications and side effects that are associated with the use of other antimicrobial dressings.
+The use of Cutimed Sorbact dressings are also not linked to contraindications and side effects that are associated with the use of other antimicrobial dressings.

 How it works